-Shakracharya have tried to unite the entire India in terms of Dharma (as the way of living, not mere religion).
+Shankaracharya has tried to unite the entire India in terms of Dharma (as the way of living, not mere religion).
 His idea about the self and the soul are quite logical and thoughtful.
-He relentlessly travel throughout the Aryavart and (most importantly) arranged the meets where logical discussion about the way of living, various aspects of life and afterlife were discussed without any prejudices.
+He relentlessly traveled throughout the Aryavart and (most importantly) arranged the meets where logical discussion about the way of living, various aspects of life and afterlife were discussed without any prejudices.
 His work is immensely valuable.

-The episode then moves ahead to explore various sampradyas (a specific group of people, branch of society which believe in same way of living and God and way to pray to him).
-The episode takes on many Sampradays including Kapalik, Jain, Boudh, Shaiva, Vaishnava and others in quite satirical manner.
+The episode then moves ahead to explore various sampradayas (a specific group of people, branch of a society which believes in the same way of living and God and way to pray to him).
+The episode takes on many Sampradays including Kapalik, Jain, Boudh, Shaiva, Vaishnava, and others in quite a satirical manner.

-Actually the above mentioned is a satire (Prahasan) written by a king who have his own beliefs and all.
+Actually, the above mentioned is a satire (Prahasan) written by a king who has his own beliefs and all.

 The things happened then after is better to explore while watching it.